o-z-t/goals-app/README.md

 A cross-platform application to help individuals accomplish goals of any size.

 Brainstorming
-  "To do" feature but random within some scope of time, also repeatable
+-"To do" feature but random within some scope of time, also repeatable
 		this is so that the task is simplified but not monotonous.
 Just to get someone to do something semi-regularly first, eventually build upo to the desired regularity.